3 Types of lead magnets that are perfect for service businesses

 You don’t deep-dive into the detail on how to do each step.
 (That’s what your services are there for!)

-The next type of lead magnet idea is an assessment or a health check.
+The next type of lead magnet idea is an assessment, quiz, or health check.

-If you want to keep things simple, then these types of lead magnets can be created as a PDF downloadable, with scoring or a Yes / No response for each question.
+If you want to keep things simple, these types of lead magnets can be created as downloadable PDFs, with scoring or a Yes / No response for each question.

 Alternatively, if you want something a little more interactive, you could also use online technologies to create these as an interactive questionnaire or quiz on your website.

-This assessment or check-in works as a lead magnet because it helps your potential client to learn more about the challenges they are facing.
+This assessment, quiz, or check-in works as a lead magnet because it helps your potential clients learn more about the challenges they are facing.

 And it helps your potential clients to realise that they have a pain point that needs to be solved.

-In some ways, doing the assessment helps your lead to self-qualify themselves for the service solutions that you provide.
+In some ways, the quiz or assessment helps your leads self-qualify for the service solutions you provide.

-It’s of value to your target market because they are now able to articulate the problem they have and know what to ask for when they come to you for a solution.
+It’s valuable to your target market because they are now able to articulate their problem and know what to ask for when they come to you for a solution.

 So, if your clients know they have a pain point but aren’t quite sure what it may be specifically, then an assessment would work well as a lead magnet.

-These lead magnets also work well for businesses with technical expertise such as an accountant or financial advisor.
+These lead magnets also work well for businesses with technical expertise, such as accountants or financial advisors.

-Many people are unfamiliar with how to manage money or accounts but do know enough to know when they have an issue with their financials.
+Many people are unfamiliar with how to manage money or accounts but know enough to recognise when they have financial issues.

 Not sure where to start when it comes to marketing your service-based small business?
 That’s where I can help.
 Get started by downloading my free Ultimate Marketing Checklist by clicking the button below: